Prakhar2505/Voting-System-Visual-Cryptography-App/README.md

-# voting_system_crytography
+# voting_system_cryptography

-A new Flutter application.
+A new Flutter project.

 ## Getting Started